|

 the location of the target, although this could result in detection.
 Kaiten

-attacks resulted in sinking only two American vessels with the loss of 162
+attacks achieved the sinking of only two American vessels with the loss of 162

 American lives, in comparison to 106 kaiten pilots who lost their lives,